 - Liability Insurance Obtain and maintain professional insurance with a minimum coverage of \$1,000,000 per claim and an aggregate of \$3,000,000 per occurrence.
 Such insurance shall be provided by insurance companies acceptable to Guthrie/Robert Packer Hospital and licensed to conduct business in the Commonwealth of Pennsylvania with an AM Best Rating of A- or better.
 You can sign up for this through Pro Liability (www.proliability.com) for around \$30-40/year.
-The documentation must show the effective dates of coverage. - Influenza (Flu) Vaccine An annual flu vaccine is required; we will help you obtain this in the Fall semester. - Personal Medical Insurance Provide a copy of medical insurance card, both front and back. - N95 Fit Test: This can be done at Guthrie Occupational Medicine, Sayre PA: call 570-887-2493 - See separate memo regarding fit test questionnaire that needs to be completed prior to the appointment. - Documentation of the fit test (Make and Size of mask need to be submitted to the Respiratory Program) - Uniforms: See information about uniforms in the next section below. - Lab coats: A white lab coat must be purchased before the junior level fall semester begins. - Stethoscope: A stethoscope must be purchased before the junior level fall semester begins; additional information will be provided about suggested models. - Respiratory Student Handbook: The handbook is found in D2L.
+The documentation must show the effective dates of coverage. - Personal Medical Insurance Provide a copy of medical insurance card, both front and back. - N95 Fit Test: This can be done at Guthrie Occupational Medicine, Sayre PA: call 570-887-2493 - See separate memo regarding fit test questionnaire that needs to be completed prior to the appointment. - Documentation of the fit test (Make and Size of mask need to be submitted to the Respiratory Program) - Uniforms: See information about uniforms in the next section below. - Lab coats: A white lab coat must be purchased before the junior level fall semester begins. - Stethoscope: A stethoscope must be purchased before the junior level fall semester begins; additional information will be provided about suggested models. - Respiratory Student Handbook: The handbook is found in D2L.
 All BS Respiratory Care students are required to read the respiratory student handbook.
 Students must sign the form stating that they have read and will abide by the BS Respiratory Care policies and information. - Illegal Drug and Alcohol Abuse Policy and Procedure: Student must read and sign this policy and submit to the D2L drop box.